 A little worse for long trips around the region than in December.
 After all, the first month of the year here is characterized by somewhat more severe weather conditions.

-Unlike Cappadocia in early December, in January you don’t want to call the weather autumnal.
-Since at night it often and willingly freezes, but during the day the air temperature tends to fall below zero.
+Unlike December in Cappadocia even in the beginning of January you don’t want to call the weather autumnal.
+Since at night it often and willingly freezes!

-In particular, in January 2022 in Cappadocia, by the end of the month, negative temperatures were established around the clock.
-And if in the daytime the thermometer rarely showed less than -5 °C, then at night frosts were recorded up to -15-17 °C.
+In particular, in January 2023 in Cappadocia, by the end of the month, negative temperatures were established around the clock.
+And if in the daytime the thermometer rarely showed less than -5 °C (23 °F), then at night frosts were recorded up to -15-17 °C (5-1.4 °F).

-However, there were also days when the sun heated the atmosphere up to optimistic +6-12 degrees Celsius.
+However, there were also days when the sun heated the atmosphere up to optimistic +6-12 degrees Celsius (42.8-53.6 °F).
 For example, the first decade of January in Cappadocia often bears little resemblance to winter.

-Perhaps that is why the period from 6 to 10 January is so popular among tourists?!
+Perhaps that is why the period right after celebrating New Year in Cappadocia (from 6 to 10 January especially) is so popular among tourists?!
+Local entrepreneurs also like this time – prices in hotels, as well as on excursions, soar like rockets…

 Precipitation in comparison with autumn becomes slightly more, but the total number of rainy days is not too large.
 In any case, in Antalya in January it will rain much more heavily and often.